-It’s kind of stupid, but the main reason I ended up choosing Prague for this particular trip was because if I was going to Europe I wanted to see a real castle.
-In terms of square footage, Prague Castle is the 3rd largest castle in the world, and only the 2nd largest in Europe.
+It’s kind of stupid, but the main reason I ended up choosing Prague for this particular trip was that if I was going to Europe I wanted to see a real castle.
+In terms of square footage, Prague Castle is the 3rd largest castle in the world and only the 2nd largest in Europe.
 Given the giant size of this castle, you could probably spend an entire day exploring if you wanted to.

 Prague Castle aka Pražský hrad is over 1,000 years old, so you history buffs will certainly enjoy this.
 I didn’t do the audio tour and was fine.
 There are so many plaques and signs explaining the history and significance of everything that you really don’t need it.
 If you don’t feel like reading, it’s only 450 CZK (about $20) for the entire day.

 Here is something idiotic I’ll admit from my visit.
 I was really excited about the “The Story of Prague Castle” self-guided tour.
 It was fascinating, but I found it strange that they started it in modern time and had you walk through it going back in time over 1,000 years into the castle’s history.
 Then I finally exited out the entrance.
 I had walked through the tour backward like a moron.

 I can’t go on an on here about just the castle, so I promise to follow up with a full post of what to see and do at the Prague Castle.

 The next three things to do in Prague are all technically part of the Castle being inside the castle walls, but deserve their own write up.